neverfap-deluxe/nfd-api/content/general_about/about-intro-01.md

 Not only have I personally overcome porn addiction using these fundamental skills and practices, however I want to help you do the same too.

-Because I can say with absolute certainty that full recovery is guaranteed as long as you take the time to educate yourself and learn to understand and trust the recovery process.
+Because I can say with absolute certainty that full recovery is guaranteed as long as you take the time to educate yourself and learn to trust and embrace the recovery process.

 It's honestly as simple as putting one foot in front of the other, and to make things even easier, I'll be here to guide you every step of the way.